OpenHantek/OpenHantek6022/openhantek/readme.md

       * spectrum over frequency `GraphGenerator::generateGraphsTYspectrum()`
     * or in XY mode and creates a voltage over voltage trace `GraphGenerator::generateGraphsXY()`.
     * `GraphGenerator::generateGraphsTYvoltage()` creates up to three (CH1, CH2, MATH) voltage traces.
+    For fast sample rates where less than 100 samples are displayed on screen a bandlimited (sinc) 10x upsampling creates a smoother display.
     * `GraphGenerator::generateGraphsTYspectrum()` creates up to three (CH1, CH2, MATH) spectral traces.

 t.b.c.